M-Scott-Lassiter/jest-geojson/README.md

 ## Configure Jest

 Jest [allows you to run scripts](https://jestjs.io/docs/configuration#setupfilesafterenv-array) after its environment loads.
-You can take advantage of that to load all `jest-geojson` matchers automatically so your test script can make use of them without any further steps.
+You can take advantage of that to load all `jest-geojson` matchers automatically.

 To do so, either create a `jest.config.js` file: